r-grandorder/tri-hermes/en/pages/heiankyo.md

 I'll kill you!

 **Ibaraki Douji:**
-Kill, kill, kill you!I hate, hate, hate you so much tonight&mdash;
+Kill, kill, kill you!
+I hate, hate, hate you so much tonight&mdash;

 **Ibaraki Douji:**
 so I’ll bite off your damn head!
-I’ll gouge out your eyeballs and skin you raw!Then I’ll decorate the Main Street Suzaku with your flesh!
+I’ll gouge out your eyeballs and skin you raw!
+Then I’ll decorate the Main Street Suzaku with your flesh!

 **Ibaraki Douji:**
-Tsunaaaaa!!!!!
+Tsunaaaaa! ! ! ! !

 **Man with a Long Sword:**
 &mdash;&mdash;

 **Ibaraki Douji:**
 Tsk!

 **Ibaraki Douji:**
 Look at me!
 Don’t you dare leave!

 **Ibaraki Douji:**
-I’m right here!Quake in fear at my claws and fangs, then choke on your tears!!
+I’m right here!
+Quake in fear at my claws and fangs, then choke on your tears! !

 **Ibaraki Douji:**
 To this form of mine...

 **Ibaraki Douji:**
 <u>I won’t allow you to heap anything else on me,</u> Tsuna!

 **Ibaraki Douji:**
 Look at me!
 Look at me!

 **Man with a Long Sword:**
 ...

 **Ibaraki Douji:**
 Oh, I don’t like this...!

 **Ibaraki Douji:**
 Kyahahahahahahahahahahahaha!

 **Man with a Long Sword:**
 ......

 **Ibaraki Douji:**
 Fufu.
 Fufufufufufufufufufufufufufu.
 Oh Tsuna, Tsunaa, are you shaking in fear?

 **Ibaraki Douji:**
 Well that’s fine by me!

 **Ibaraki Douji:**
 That’s right!
-I’m stronger now than I was on that day, on that night!I got stronger!
+I’m stronger now than I was on that day, on that night!
+I got stronger!

 **Ibaraki Douji:**
-I gathered that strength at Mount Ooe, Tsuna!My days with Shuten have elevated me to the height of an Oni!
+I gathered that strength at Mount Ooe, Tsuna!
+My days with Shuten have elevated me to the height of an Oni!

 **Ibaraki Douji:**
 Still!
 I’m not at the top yet!

 **Ibaraki Douji:**
 Eventually though, I will be the leader of the Oni of the East and West!

 **Ibaraki Douji:**
 Shuten and I will reign forever as the Kings of Ooe,destroy you and the entire Minamoto family, and eat the entire human world!

 **Ibaraki Douji:**
 Fufu&mdash;

 **Ibaraki Douji:**
-&mdash;fufufuahahahahahahahahahahaha!!
+&mdash;fufufuahahahahahahahahahahaha! !

 **Man with a Long Sword:**
 ......

 **Man with a Long Sword:**
 ......Ibaraki.

 **Man with a Long Sword:**
 You still haven’t noticed, Ibaraki.

 **Man with a Long Sword:**
 Then you no longer stand alongside Shuten Douji as an Oni general.
 You haven’t for a while.

 **Ibaraki Douji:**
 ?

 **Ibaraki Douji:**
 Huh?
 What?

 **Man with a Long Sword:**
-Foremost, neither your claws nor your flames have touched me.I was already here.
+Foremost, neither your claws nor your flames have touched me.
+I was already here.

 **Man with a Long Sword:**
 While you closed your eyelids.

 **Ibaraki Douji:**
-!!
+! !

 **Ibaraki Douji:**
 Oo...Oooooo...

 **Ibaraki Douji:**
-Ooo… Ooooooh… ooOOOOOOO!!How dare you taunt me with your human body!!
+Ooo… Ooooooh… ooOOOOOOO! !
+How dare you taunt me with your human body! !

 **Ibaraki Douji:**
 Damn you Tsunaaaa!

 **Man with a Long Sword:**
 &mdash;Ibaraki.

 **Ibaraki Douji:**
-Guuuaaaaaaaaahh!!
+Guuuaaaaaaaaahh! !

 **Ibaraki Douji:**
 My… rr… My… my right arm is…!

 **Ibaraki Douji:**
 It’s fallen off…!

 **Ibaraki Douji:**
-You cut it off…!Aaaah… AAAAAAAA!
+You cut it off…!
+Aaaah… AAAAAAAA!

 **Ibaraki Douji:**
 It hurts!
-It hurts, it hurts, it hurts it hurts it hurts!Dammiiiiit!
+It hurts, it hurts, it hurts it hurts it hurts!
+Dammiiiiit!

 **Ibaraki Douji:**
-Damn you… bastard…!!
+Damn you… bastard…! !

 **Ibaraki Douji:**
-TSUNAAAA!!!
+TSUNAAAA! ! !

 **Man with a Long Sword:**
 ......